zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 ## Brevitas

 [Brevitas](https://github.com/Xilinx/brevitas) is a quantization aware learning toolkit built on top of PyTorch.
-It provides quantization layers that are one-to-one equivalents to torch layers, but also contain operations that perform the quantization during training.
+It provides quantization layers that are one-to-one equivalents to PyTorch layers, but also contain operations that perform the quantization during training.

 While Brevitas provides many types of quantization, for Concrete-ML, a custom